microsoft/onnxruntime/docs/performance/tune-performance/threading.md

 Note that `CreateThreadCustomized` and `JoinThreadCustomized`, once  set, will be applied to both ORT intra op and inter op thread pools uniformly.

+## Usage in custom ops
+Since 1.17, custom op developers are entitled to accelerate their code on cpu with ort intra-op thread pool.
+Please see the API and example for usage.